 In June 2020, the Governor approved the purchase of an additional 600 acres to the Garrity WMA known as the Stumptown Addition.
-The Stumptown Addition provides critical winter range for elk and deer and provides spring calving habitat for elk.
+The Stumptown Addition provides critical winter range for elk, deer, and moose.
+It also provides spring calving habitat for elk.
 The property includes 0.7 miles of Warm Springs Creek and associated riparian habitats which constitute some of the most productive and diverse riparian habitats in the area.
 The addition supports a diversity of game species and many nongame species.
 Located only 1.5 miles west of Anaconda, the property offers a variety of recreational opportunities including hunting, fishing, hiking, picnicking, and wildlife-watching.
 The addition improves fishing access on Warm Springs Creek and provides access to a network of trails and old roads that pass through a diversity of habitats.
 The appraised value of the property was \$1,740,600 with \$1,465,600 coming from NRDP restoration funds.
 Closing for the property occurred in October 2020 and the property opened to public access in early November 2020.
+In 2023, FWP, using Restoration Funds, surveyed the boundary of the Stumptown addition in preparation for fencing in 2024.